withoutboats/heck/README.md

 5. mixedCase
 6. Title Case

+### Contributing

+PRs of additional well-established cases welcome.

+This library is a little bit opinionated (dropping punctuation, for example).
+If that doesn't fit your use case, I hope there is another crate that does.
+I would prefer **not** to receive PRs to make this behavior more configurable.

+Bug reports & fixes always welcome. :-)

 ### License

 heck is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for details.